XRPLF/rippled/Builds/VisualStudio2017/README.md

 ```
 or
 ```
-.\build\x64-Debug\Debug\rippled.exe(_classic).exe
+.\build\x64-Debug\Debug\rippled(_classic).exe
 ```
 where these paths are relative to your cloned git repository.

 # Build using stand-alone CMake

-This requires having installed [Cmake for
+This requires having installed [CMake for
 Windows](README.md#optional-install-cmake-for-windows).
 We do not recommend
 mixing this method with the integrated CMake method for the same repository
 clone.
-Assuming you included to add the cmake executable folder to your path,
+Assuming you included the cmake executable folder in your path,
 execute the following commands within your `rippled` cloned repository:

 ```